RHesketh/documentation-bot/Readme.md

 ## Installation

 DocumentationBot requires Ruby version 2.2.2.
-The easiest way to install Ruby is using a Ruby environment manager such as [RVM](http://rvm.io) or [rbenv](https://github.com/rbenv/rbenv), but the bot should work with any properly installed Ruby of the correct version.
+The easiest way to install Ruby is using a Ruby environment manager such as [RVM](http://rvm.io) or [rbenv](https://github.com/rbenv/rbenv).

 Once Ruby has been installed, the project can be setup into an initial working state by using the following command: